 Boston University Law Review Online Symposia

-Since 2013, Boston University Law Review Online has selected a recently published legal book or article on which to hold an online symposium.
-Scholars in the field contribute commentaries, and the author is given an opportunity to respond to those comments.
+Since 2013, Boston University Law Review Online has selected a trending topic or recently published legal book or article on which to hold an online symposium.
+Scholars in the field contribute commentaries.
+For book and article symposia, the author is given an opportunity to respond to those comments.

 Dotan Oliar & James Y. Stern’s Right on Time: First Possession in Property and Intellectual Property

 Adam Winkler’s We the Corporations: How American Businesses Won Their Civil Rights